Want a Comfortable, Bright Home? Orient it Properly on Your Building Lot

 Orienting this Country style ranch/farmhouse home to face north makes sense on a number of levels.
 The Great Room, including the breakfast nook and kitchen, would face south for a lot of light within the house all year.
 The garage would protect much of the house from cold westerly winter winds and hot summer afternoon sun, and the master suite is in a cozy spot for late morning sleep-ins (Plan #142-1166).

 Wind can also play a major role in the energy efficiency and enjoyment of your home.
 Wind directions vary depending on the season.
 Winds typically come from the southwest in summer and the northwest in winter.
 This will be especially important when it comes to patio and porch placement.
 Patios exposed to cooling breezes in the summertime will make for more enjoyable temperatures and fewer problems with insects.

-In placing your windows with regard to wind, you should consider cross ventilation during the summer months where you can use wind to reduce the temperature in your home.
-Windblown air will enter the house through low windows and exit through high windows, so consider that in window placement and the direction of the wind during the different seasons.
+In placing your windows with regard to wind, you should consider cross ventilation during the summer months when you can use the wind to reduce the temperature in your home.
+Windblown air will enter the house through low windows and exit through high windows, so consider in window placement and the direction of the wind during the different seasons.
 You can also place windows on two walls of a room to enable cross-ventilation.
-When considering wind, also keep the cold winter months in mind, expecially if you live in northern climes.
+When considering wind, also keep the cold winter months in mind, especially if you live in northern climes.
 Placing an attached garage on the western side of a house helps protect the home from the effects of the cold winds by providing a buffer for the living area on the other side of the garage.